compphylo/compphylo.github.io/Oslo2019/UiO_Cluster_info.md

 00_README_Abel   nobackup
 ```

-`ls` stands for **"list"** and in our home directory there is **not much, it appears!** In fact right now there is nothing.
-This is okay, because you just got a brand new account, so you won't expect to have anything there.
-Throughout the workshop we will be adding files and directories and by the time we're done, not only will you have a bunch of experience with RAD-Seq analysis, but you'll also have a ***ton*** of stuff in your home directory.
-We can start out by adding the first directory for this workshop:
+`ls` stands for **"list"** and in our home directory there are two things by default,
+a README file that explains some useful stuff about the system, and an empty directory
+called nobackup.
+Throughout the workshop we will be adding files and directories and
+by the time we're done, not only will you have a bunch of experience with analysis,
+computational comparative phylogeographic methods, but you'll also have a ***ton***
+of stuff in your home directory.
+We can start out by adding the first directory for
+this workshop:

 ```bash
 $ mkdir compphylo-workshop